AMFTech512/af-devlog/frontend/blobs.md

 I was dev-tooling Youtube and found that they use a standard `<video>` tag to display the video, but the url was set to something weird like `blob:https://youtube.com/some-uuid`.
 I tried to follow the url but it didn't exist.
 It turns out that blob urls only exist on the client (it's like a virtual url).
 Basically, you can create a blob (which is basically an object with binary data) and create a url for it, and then any element on your page can use that url as its source.
 Pretty neat.

-Here's some sample code that I wrote:
+Here's some sample code that I wrote that generates an html page on the fly and renders it in an iframe:
 ```html
 <!DOCTYPE html>
 <html>